Topic outline

 MP

-MP should direct the complainant to the school’s complaints process; at times schools have objected to how a complainant contacting an MP has enabled them to by-pass the legal process, and this does not support the school/LA relationship.
+The councillor/MP should direct the complainant to the school’s complaints process; at times schools have raised that a complainant contacting a councillor has enabled them to by-pass the agreed legal process, underwritten by the school’s complaints’ policy.

-If an MP complaint is received by the LA, the Director CS or AD E&I may request that the relevant CEM responds.
+If a councillor/MP complaint is received by the LA, the Director CS or AD-E&I may request that the relevant CEM responds.

-• MPs need to understand that the local authority cannot disclose personal information about pupils to them, or risk being in breach of safeguarding regulations.
+• Councillors/MPs are advised that the local authority cannot disclose personal information about pupils to them, or risk being in breach of safeguarding regulations.

-• If a written response is made by the LA to an MP, some MPs share the whole response to the complainant.
+• If a written response is made by the LA to a councillor/MP the response may be shared in full with the complainant.

 Report Serious Teacher Misconduct: